computinginschools/readthedocs/docs/index.rst

   This is the first line in a literal block
   This is the second line    maintaining whitespace

-this is the next paragraph.
+This is the next paragraph.

+This line contains an ``inline literal`` like a keypress or code.